 VG+ - A step down from perfect, but still a great record.
 A jacket will have a minor flaw or two.
 Light ring wear, maybe a soft corner or a crease, no splits or serious issues and still able to impress your friends.
 The Vinyl will also be pretty great.
 Maybe some light noise between a track or two or on the tails but no pops or ticks.
 This should be very very close to NM, but....you know, not NM.
 We do not agree with the idea that a VG+ should play NM but have a visual flaw...deal with it.
 A VG+ will have a very minor issue or two.
 However, many of our VG+ records will probably play NM, because the only way it will get an NM is if it was played, look for the (PT) in the grading of the vinyl.

 STRONG VG - This still a really great record, but has has few more issues than a VG+ than we would like to see.
 Usually a bunch of light scuffs or general wear.
-It should still play wonderfully with maybe a little noise here and there, still no ticks or pops.
+It should still play pretty great.
+Maybe some light BG noise, maybe a light tick.

 VG- - This is usually last call for us.
 It's gonna have some clear and noticable issues.
 Heavy scratches, ticks, pops, etc For us, this category is mostly reserved for the jacket.
 We have enough records that unless it's rare, a record in this condition will probably end up as a coaster.
 Did we mention we have coasters?
 In the rare occasion that a record falls in this category, it will have lots of noise, so much noise.
 Again, it will play without skipping.

-G+ - This is most likely going to be a jacket grade and it will probably be completely split, serious water damage, chewed on by a werewolf, digested by a Sarlacc, etc. If a vinyl has this grade, it's going to be an extremely rare record.
+G+ - This is most likely going to be a jacket grade and it will probably be completely split, serious water damage, chewed on by a werewolf, digested by a Sarlacc, etc. If a vinyl has this grade, it's going to be an extremely rare record and it's gonna sound horrible, still no skips.

 CDs will always be graded visually.
 Either they will play or they won't. easy-peasy, lemon squeezy.